-Taught at the National Software Academy in Newport, this hands-on course is for those who want to learn how software is built and maintained through industry-facing development projects.
+Taught at the university’s National Software Academy, this hands-on course is for those who want to learn how software is built and maintained through industry-facing development projects.

 This course aims to make you a highly employable software engineer with the skills, knowledge and hands-on experience that graduate employers are looking for.